christropher/concordance/README.md

 * For the C# Version:
     * Run via https://dotnetfiddle.net/4G8wTp
-    * Or, compile + run the cs file in Visual Studio.
+    * Alternatively, you can compile + run the cs file in Visual Studio.
 * For the Ruby version:
     * Open terminal and use Ruby ~/ExampleFilePath/concordance.rb
     * Alternatively, you can run via: https://repl.it/Cf96